-The Contractor shall notify the Assistant Director of the Division of Member Services when a member has been residing in a nursing facility, alternative residential facility or receiving home and community based services for 45 days as specified in Section D, Paragraph 9, Scope of Services, under the heading Nursing Facility Services.
+The Contractor shall notify the Assistant Director of AHCCCS/DMS when a member has been residing in a nursing facility, alternative residential facility or receiving home and community based services for 45 days as specified in Section D, Paragraph 9, Scope of Services, under the heading Nursing Facility Services.
 This will allow AHCCCS time to follow-up on the status of the ALTCS application and to consider potential Fee-For-Service coverage if the stay goes beyond the 90 day per Contract Year maximum.